M-Kruse/GitRecycle/README.md

 # Endpoints

-Main endpoints are /api/repo/ and /api/query/ with /api/query/worker serving the workers with queries
+Main endpoints are /api/repo/ and /api/query/ with /api/query/worker and /api/repo/worker serving the workers

 ## Repo